JamieBort/Portfolio-Website/Revamp2020.md

 		- [ ] [Modify devsatrtp image in Portfolio Website](https://trello.com/c/865I1iOD/565-modify-devsatrtp-image-in-portfolio-website) Trello card.
 		- [ ] [Update the portfolio website readme file](https://trello.com/c/k2H77o6L/576-update-the-portfolio-website-readme-file) Trello card.
 (NOT THE SAME AS [Update the portfolio website README file](https://trello.com/c/hCRC1EG6/483-update-the-portfolio-website-readme-file) Trello card; which is already completed.)
 		- [ ] The content of the [resume page](file:///Users/jamiebort/Documents/DevFiles/personal_projects/jamiebort.github.io/html/resume.html) needs to be added.
+		- [ ] The `Static Site` on the Project Cards needs to change to `Website` or the like - some of the projects are no longer static...
 		- [X] ~~[Update the portfolio website README file](https://trello.com/c/hCRC1EG6/483-update-the-portfolio-website-readme-file) Trello card.~~ (NOT THE SAME AS [Update the portfolio website readme file](https://trello.com/c/k2H77o6L/576-update-the-portfolio-website-readme-file) Trello card; which isn't completed (yet).)
 		- [X] ~~[Fix header and footer for my portfolio website](https://trello.com/c/CCtUbXY7/541-fix-header-and-footer-for-my-portfolio-website) Trello card.~~
 		- [X] ~~Remove this [old/20181126](https://github.com/JamieBort/jamiebort.github.io/tree/master/old/20181126) directory.~~